zfi2/teavault/README.md

-## teavault - the tiny encryption algorithm (tea)-based compile-time string encryption.

-a header-only compile-time string encryption functionality using the tiny encryption algorithm (tea).
+## teavault - a header-only compile-time string encryption functionality using the tiny encryption algorithm (tea).

 ## features
 - compile-time encryption to resist reverse-engineering